+Speaking of frosting, that is the fun part with these mini cakes.
 I frosted these cakes in much the same way that I frost my ombre cakes, which actually makes the frosting process quick and easy.
 To get the look, I piped thick rows of yellow, orange and white frosting on the sides of the cake.
-You can also spread your icing on with a small offset spatula.
-This initial layer doesn’t need to look perfect.
-I also added white frosting to the top of the cake.
+This initial layer doesn’t need to look perfect!
+I also added white frosting to the very top of the cake.
 Once the rows were in place, I held my offset spatula vertically against the side of the cake and turned my decorating turntable (you can also use a plate or cake stand) so that the icing spread out and evened into a smooth, even frosting.
 I like having a bit of imperfection on the cakes because it makes them look homemade, so don’t worry if your colors aren’t perfectly even.
 After all – even the layers on real candy corn are not uniform!

 This recipe will make eight mini layer cakes, each suitable for a single serving or large enough to share if you are serving more than one dessert.
 The cakes will keep for a couple of days in an airtight container once they have been frosted, so they can be prepared in advance if you intend to serve them at a party.
 I used a mini whoopie pie pan because it gives me the perfect size and shape for these layer cakes, however if you don’t have one, you can use a mini muffin tin (nonstick and well-greased) instead, scooping just a tablespoon of batter into each cavity.

 Candy Corn Mini Cakes

 14 tbsp all purpose flour (1 cup minus 2 tbsp)